 Can you imagine producing a quality component with a chuck like this?
 The slideway surfaces will also be like this.
 Not only will there be loss of clamping force, it is also unpredictable.
 In addition, an improperly lubricated lathe chuck will result in play in the jaws and therefore lead to workpiece chatter.

 This results in unsafe clamping of the work piece and the chances of the component falling out during machining are high.
 In order to avoid this, customers should follow the lubrication and maintenance instructions provided in the chuck instruction manual, with great care.

 By contrast, take a look at a newly ground jaw slide.
 Sliding will be uniform, ie, there will be no stick-slip, and more importantly, the contact area between sliding surfaces will be maximal.
 So it stands to reason that the clamping force will be maximum.

 For lubricating the lathe chucks, GMT recommends one of the following grease:

 Details of suppliers is given in the maintenance manual.

 GMT chucks are equipped with several lubrication nipples for even application of grease.
 To ensure even distribution of the grease inside the chuck, slide the master jaw through full stroke (clamping and de- clamping), at the beginning of every shift.

 There are two parts to the lubrication process.
 The first is on a daily basis:

-1: GMT recommends that you slide the master jaw through full stroke (clamping and de-clamping) to ensure uniform distribution of grease on sliding surfaces several times after 500 jaw cycles of the clamping /de-clamping.
+1: GMT recommends that you slide the master jaw through full stroke (clamping and de-clamping) to ensure uniform distribution of grease on sliding surfaces several times after 500 jaw cycles of the clamping piston.
 This helps to ensure that the sliding faces remain lubricated, thus maintaining the clamping force.

 Please watch our video on lubrication